Funding Study Abroad

 Study Abroad Scholarships:

-SF State Abroad maintains a database of pertinent study abroad scholarships.
-Please log in to your Horizons account.
-Then, click on the Search Scholarships tab at the top.
-This site is designed to help you find scholarships.
-For scholarship details about deadlines, requirements, and application, please visit the website page for the scholarship.
+SF State Abroad maintains a list of pertinent study abroad scholarships here.
+For scholarship details about deadlines, requirements, and applications, please visit the website page for the scholarship.

 Additional scholarship resources and databases: